harithh0/Phishing-Gmail-Detector/README.md

-## Gmail Phishing Classifier using AI
+## Gmail Phishing Detector using AI

 This project uses machine learning to automatically detect and flag phishing emails in real-time using the Gmail API, Zapier, and a Hugging Face transformer model.